Wang Zhenfeng: Early life and family

 Wang Zhenfeng was born in 436 into an aristocratic family.
 Her father Wang Senglang (王僧朗) was a mid-high-level official for Emperor Wen of Song.
-Her older brother Wang Yu (王彧) was so highly regarded by Wen for his talent that he named a son of his after Wang Yu, and then had Liu Yu, then the Prince of Huaiyang, marry Wang Zhenfeng in 448.
-After marriage, Zhenfeng carried the title of Princess of Huaiyang, and after Liu Yu's title was changed to Prince of Xiangdong in 452, she became the Princess of Xiangdong.
-She bore him two daughters, Liu Bosi (劉伯姒) and Liu Boyuan (劉伯媛).
+Her older brother Wang Yu (王彧) was so highly regarded by Wen for his talent that Wen named a son of his after Wang Yu.
+Emperor Wen then had Liu Yu, then the Prince of Huaiyang, marry Wang Zhenfeng in 448.
+After marriage, Zhenfeng carried the title of Princess of Huaiyang, and after Liu Yu's title was changed to Prince of Xiangdong on 16 August 452, she became the Princess of Xiangdong.
+They had two daughters, Liu Bosi (劉伯姒) and Liu Boyuan (劉伯媛).